Ultikynnys/UltiBake/README.md

 ![alt text](blender_yflZLdZMJD.webp)
 ![alt text](blender_USdIiTlX8M.webp)

-## UDIMS
+## UDIMs

-* **Add Udim Scale Rule Button** - Adds a resolution multiplier to any UV Islands that are in the corresponding UDIM tile
+* **Add UDIM Scale Rule Button** - Adds a resolution multiplier to any UV islands that are in the corresponding UDIM tile.

 ![alt text](blender_30zS0uqnk4.gif)

-> **UDIMS are handeled automatically by Ultibake**, so you only have to ensure that the UV Islands are packed in the correct tiles.
+> **UDIMs are handled automatically by Ultibake**, so you only have to ensure that the UV islands are packed in the correct tiles.
 I highly recommend UVPackmaster3 for this.

 ![alt text](image-11.png)

 ## Bake Units

->    With **Bake Units** we can define the **objects which are used for baking**.
-It also contains the target UVmap which is required for the bake. a **Bake Set** can contain any amount of **Bake Units**, which allows you to easily bake multiple objects for each profile.
+> With **Bake Units**, we can define the **objects that are used for baking**.
+It also contains the target UV map, which is required for the bake.
+A **Bake Set** can contain any number of **Bake Units**, allowing you to easily bake multiple objects for each profile.

 ![alt text](image-14.png)

 ![alt text](image-12.png)

-* **Low** - the object/collection which will be baked
+* **Low** - The object/collection that will be baked.
-> Uses the UVmap selector shown in the image below
+> Uses the UV map selector shown in the image below.

-* **High** - the object which will be projected to the surface of the **Low** object
+* **High** - The object that will be projected onto the surface of the **Low** object.
-> Commonly used for baking high detail meshes to low poly representations
+> Commonly used for baking high-detail meshes to low-poly representations.

-* **Cage** - the object which will define how the projection from **High** to **Low** baking will behave
+* **Cage** - The object that will define how the projection from **High** to **Low** baking will behave.
-> optional, rarely needed, but useful for complicated high to low bakes
+> Optional, rarely needed, but useful for complicated high-to-low bakes.

-* **Decals** - the collection which will have its meshes projected to the **Low** object
+* **Decals** - The collection whose meshes will be projected onto the **Low** object.
-> Similar to High to Low baking, but contains internal pre-processing to ensure better results
+> Similar to High to Low baking but contains internal preprocessing to ensure better results.

-> Any non-mesh based decal method like with the "Stamp It!"
-Addon does not require the decal collection, since its applied directly to the material.
+> Any non-mesh-based decal method, like with the "Stamp It!"
+Addon, does not require the decal collection since it's applied directly to the material.

-* **Decals Only Toggle** - This will as it name implies, bake the **Decals** to the **Low** object, but not the underlying **Low** Object itself.
+* **Decals Only Toggle** - As its name implies, this will bake the **Decals** to the **Low** object but not the underlying **Low** object itself.
-> Useful when your application requires you to apply decals on top of an existing texture
+> Useful when your application requires you to apply decals on top of an existing texture.

-* **Collection Toggle** - a toggle which will convert the **Low** parameter to a collection instead
+* **Collection Toggle** - A toggle that will convert the **Low** parameter to a collection instead.
-> This will prevent you from using High to Low baking or Decals, but its crucial for bakes that contain many objects
+> This will prevent you from using High to Low baking or Decals, but it's crucial for bakes that contain many objects.

-* **Baking UV map** - Convenient selector for choosing what UVmap to use for the **Low** object or **Low** collection.
+* **Baking UV Map** - A convenient selector for choosing which UV map to use for the **Low** object or **Low** collection.
-> With collections it will only show UVmaps that are shared with all the other objects in the low collection
+> With collections, it will only show UV maps that are shared with all the other objects in the low collection.

 ![alt text](blender_uyiswEQhRE.gif)